 Alight Exiting a transit vehicle.
 All-Day Service Refers to transit service provided throughout the day, from morning through evening.
-King County Metro additionally specifies that all-day service provides connections Automatic Passenger Count (APC) An automated system that counts the number of passengers boarding and alighting a transit vehicle.
+King County Metro additionally specifies that all-day service provides connections between designated regional growth centers, manufacturing/industrial centers, and other areas of concentrated activity, and that it serves a variety of travel needs and trip purposes.
+Automatic Passenger Count (APC) An automated system that counts the number of passengers boarding and alighting a transit vehicle.
 The data collected from such a system is most commonly used by transit service planners to determine such things as ridership, typical vehicle loads, and the relative use of individual bus stops.
-Average Daily Ridership from sample passenger counts obtained from APC equipment.
-Boarding Bus Rapid Transit (BRT) A bus rapid transit (BRT) system is a category of bus system design and operation that provides an enhanced quality of service more often associated with rail transit modes while retaining the flexibility and lower costs afforded by buses.
-The specific features required for a system to be considered a BRT service have not been officially defined by state or federal agencies; however, features generally considered to be central to such service include grade-separated right-of-ways, implementation of transit signal priority, peak-hour headways of less than 10 minutes, off-board fare payment, and high-quality, high capacity vehicles.
-Bus Shelter A structure or building constructed at a transit stop for the purpose of providing protection from the weather for passengers waiting for transit service.
+Average Daily Ridership Boarding To get on/into a transit vehicle.
+Bus Rapid Transit (BRT) Bus Shelter A structure or building constructed at a transit stop for the purpose of providing protection from the weather for passengers waiting for transit service.
 Bus shelters often also provide seating and/or schedule information for the passenger's comfort and convenience.
 Bus Stop Designated areas where passengers wait for, board, alight, and transfer between transit vehicles.
 Bus stops are indicated by specific signage and by curb and/or pavement markings, and they sometimes provide bus shelters.
 Commute Regular travel between home and a fixed location, such as work or school.
 Cost Efficiency The cost of providing a transit service compared to the amount of service provided.
 In this document, cost efficiency is expressed either as cost per platform mile or as cost per vehicle revenue hour.
-Dial-a-Ride- Transit (DART) , , , , , , Deadhead (Miles or Hours) The miles or hours traveled by a vehicle while not providing revenue service.
+Dial-a-Ride- Transit (DART) , , , , , Deadhead (Miles or Hours) The miles or hours traveled by a vehicle while not providing revenue service.
 This includes non-revenue travel to and from a garage, between routes, and scheduled time allocated for bus operator breaks.
 Dwell Time The amount of time that a transit vehicle spends stationary at a stop or station.
 Factors affecting dwell time include the time it takes for passengers to board and alight, pay fares, and a vehicle's schedule adherence, among other things.